xavier-orcutt/chinle-primarycare-scheduler/README.md

 ### Rules

 The rules section deserves particular attention as it's the heart of the scheduling system and requires transparency and community buy-in.
-Defining these rules collaboratively ensures the resulting schedules reflect shared priorities and are perceived as fair by all providers.
 The scheduler enforces the core rules as defined in the `docs/core_scheduling_rules.pdf`.

 General clinic and provider-specific rules are defined in the `config/internal_medicine.yml` file and are imported and codified as constraints for the model in `constraints/internal_medicine.py`.